Virtual power plant: Energy trading

-A VPP generates revenue that is distributed among the resources that supply the power, encouraging resource owners to join the enterprise.

-Energy markets are wholesale international markets that deal specifically with electrical energy.
-Market prices fluctuate with demand and when other resources fail (e.g., when the wind does not blow).
+Electrical energy markets are wholesale, international markets that trade electrical energy.
+Market prices fluctuate with demand and supply (e.g., when the wind subsides).
 The VPP behaves as a conventional dispatchable power plant from the point of view of other market participants.
-A VPP acts as an arbitrageur between diverse energy trading floors (i.e., bilateral and PPA contracts, forward and futures markets, and the pool).
+A VPP arbitrages between diverse energy markets (e.g., bilateral and purchase power agreements (PPA), forward and futures markets, and the pool).

-Five risk-hedging strategies have been applied to VPP decision-making problems to measure the level of conservatism of VPPs' decisions in energy trading floors (e.g., day-ahead electricity market, derivatives exchange market, and bilateral contracts):
+Five risk-hedging strategies have been applied to VPP decision-making to measure the degree of conservatism of VPPs' decisions in energy trading (e.g., day-ahead electricity market, derivatives exchange market, and bilateral contracts):